Instagram's New Shopping Feature Spells Trouble For Your Wallet

 It's not a stretch to say that Instagram has transformed how we shop: Browsing the app is practically the new window shopping.

-Beginning today, you'll start seeing shopping stickers on the Stories of eight U.S. based-brands — Madewell, Old Navy, Louis Vuitton, Adidas, Alex And Ani, West Elm, Abercrombie and Hollister — and many more globally.
-Instagram says you can expect additional brands to roll out the stickers in coming weeks.
+Beginning today, you'll start seeing shopping stickers on the Stories of seven brands: Old Navy, Louis Vuitton, Adidas, Alex And Ani, West Elm, Abercrombie and Hollister.
+Instagram says you can expect more brands to roll out the stickers in coming weeks.

 Advertisement